-Deferrals: If you have deferred your 2016/17 place, you will pay the tuition fees applicable to students starting in 2017/18.
+Deferrals: If you have deferred your 2017/18 place, you will pay the tuition fees applicable to students starting in 2018/19.

-Placements: If you choose to take a full year placement as part of a designated sandwich course, you will receive a full waiver of the tuition fee payable for that year.
+Placements: Students commencing study in 2018/19 who undertake a placement year will be required to pay a £1,200 fee for the placement year (based on a fee of £1,850 of which £650 is waived).
 Where the placement is not for a full year, the full tuition fee will still be payable for that year.

-Study Abroad: If you are studying on a designated course and you choose to study abroad for a full year as part of that course, you will be charged a tuition fee for that year, but it will be capped at 15% of the full undergraduate level fee (currently £1,387.50) for study abroad undertaken during 2017/18).
+Study Abroad: If you are studying on a designated course and you choose to study abroad for a full year as part of that course, you will be charged a tuition fee for that year, but it will be capped at 15% of the full undergraduate level fee (currently £1,387.50 for study abroad undertaken during 2018/19).